tomsjansons/rmc-opencode/project-description.md

 ### 3.2.
 Automated State Management

-The agent will receive Additional state saved in Github Cache as it's context.
-This state will be gahtared outside of the agent as a side effect of the agent calling the "comment" tool.
-This state will be saved in Github Cache and will be available for the agent though a "run state" tool to be incorporated in subsequent reviews.
-The "run state" tool should combine the previous state from cache with any developer comments/replies to offer a full picture of the current review state.

-If the cached state is evicted from the cache, it must be rebuilt by crawling the github commnets.
-This should be part of the "run state" tool.
+The agent maintains review state entirely through GitHub PR review comments using structured `rmcoc` code blocks.
+State is automatically reconstructed on each run by parsing previous review comments - there is no reliance on GitHub Actions Cache which has proven unreliable.

+The "run state" tool reconstructs the complete review state by:

+1. Fetching all PR review comments via GitHub API
+2. Filtering for bot-authored comments (`opencode-reviewer[bot]`,
+   `github-actions[bot]`)
+3. Extracting `rmcoc` JSON blocks from each comment
+4. Building thread state by analyzing comment replies and status markers
+5. Collecting developer replies to track dispute history

-This state will help with the following
+This state helps with the following

 - **Issue Tracking:** Which issues were raised and which are "Resolved," "Pending," or "Disputed."